nova4005/infuse-installer/README.md

 PHP, curl, and exec() needs to be enabled for this to work successfully.

-# Planned Additions
+# MySQL Connection information

-I am currently thinking of adding in some basic MySQL database connection setup to the app-config.php to help get started with storing the Infusionsoft Token object after oAuth authentication is complete.
-This will help to get up and running with a permanent storage engine quickly.
+I am currently adding in the ability to generate your MySQL connection string in the config file.
+I am going to add the storing and access functions to this so it will be easier to refresh tokens and update the value in the database.

 # After Installation